 - Legal Theory Lexicon 021: Speech Acts

 - Legal Theory Lexicon 048: Libertarian Theories of Law

 - Legal Theory Lexicon 058: Contractarianism, Contractualism, and the Social Contract

 - Scott Anderson, Coercion, Stanford Encyclopedia of Philosophy

 - Louis Charland, Decision-Making Capacity, Stanford Encyclopedia of Philosophy

 - Alan Wertheimer, Consent to Sexual Relations (Cambridge Studies in Philosophy and Law) .
 (Cambridge: Cambridge University Press 2005).

 - Peter Westen, The Logic of Consent: The Diversity and Deceptiveness of Consent As a Defense to Criminal Conduct (Ashgate Publishing 2004).

-(This entry was last updated on December 8, 2013.
-I owe thanks to Alan Wertheimer for a very helpful clarification re warnings and to Tom Bell for comments on the state of the law.)
+(This entry was last updated on April 26, 2015.
+I owe thanks to the late Alan Wertheimer for a very helpful clarification re warnings and to Tom Bell for comments on the state of the law.)